matt-harvey/tabulo/README.md

 Formatters set for individual columns on calling `#add_column` always override the default formatter for the table.

-The `formatter` callback has an alternative, two-parameter version.
-If `formatter` is passed a two-parameter callable, the second parameter will be given a `CellData` instance, containing additional information about the cell that may be useful in determining how to format it&mdash;see the [documentation](https://www.rubydoc.info/gems/tabulo/2.3.3/Tabulo/CellData.html) for details.
+The `formatter` callback has an alternative, 2-parameter version.
+If `formatter` is passed a 2-parameter callable, the second parameter will be given a `CellData` instance, containing additional information about the cell that may be useful in determining how to format it&mdash;see the [documentation](https://www.rubydoc.info/gems/tabulo/2.3.3/Tabulo/CellData.html) for details.